MECACC-Western New England Gulf Region Trade Project

 In 2017, 2018, and 2019, I spoke about the research project and the current data at a policy briefing regarding the Future of U.S.-GCC Trade and Investment that was co-sponsored by the National Council on U.S.-Arab Relations and MECACC.

-Below is the current state and country level trade data used for the 2020 doorknock, courtesy of this year's team: Nathaniel Hodgdon (researcher).
+Below is the current state and country level trade data used for the (delayed due to COVID-19) 2020 doorknock, courtesy of this year's team: Sarah Whitehouse (researcher).

-Also below are three additional pieces of analysis: a list of states which had the GCC as a top 10 export destination in 2019, my forecast for U.S. trade to the region, and data regarding how U.S. exports are related to good paying U.S. jobs.
+Also below are four additional pieces of analysis: a list of states which had the GCC as a top 15 export destination in 2020, a list of states which had individual GCC member states as a top 20 export market in 2020, my forecast for U.S. trade to the region, and data regarding how U.S. exports are related to good paying U.S. jobs.

 Click on any button to open the relevant state/country report or additional data as a .pdf file.